If you want to be PERFECT (5/1/12)

 16 Now behold, one came and said to Him, "Good Teacher, what good thing shall I do that I may have eternal life?"

 The rich young man saw Jesus as ‘good’…but could not see that he was God.
-Religion had blinded him to the righteousness which came through faith in Christ.
+Religion had blinded him to the fact that true righteousness can only come through faith in God....and not man's works.
 He was asking ‘what shall I do’ as though he could earn salvation.
+This is still true today amongst typical Jews (and a good many religious groups) who CANNOT see that we are saved by FAITH and not works.

 18 He said to Him, "Which ones?"